im-tomu/fomu-workshop/README.md

 ![Litex Design](img/litex-design.png "Fomu peripherals on the Wishbone bus")

 If you look at the diagram above, you can see that everything in the system is on the Wishbone bus.
 The CPU is a bus master, and can initiate reads and writes.
 The system's RAM is on the wishbone bus, and is currently located at address `0x10000000`.
 The boot ROM is also on the bus, and is located at `0x00000000`.
-There is also SPI flash which is memory-mapped, so when you load your program onto SPI it shows up on the Wishbone bus at offset `0x20040000`.
+There is also SPI flash which is memory-mapped, so when you load your program onto the SPI flash it shows up on the Wishbone bus at offset `0x20040000`.

 The Configuration and Status Registers (CSRs) all show up at offset `0xe0000000`.
 These are the registers we were accessing from Python.
 Just like before, these special memory addresses correspond to control values.